Enrico204/ansible-collection-general/roles/gamlab_dev_workstation/README.md

 Base development workstation used in Gamification Lab.
 Supports Linux (Debian) and macOS.

+This role requires the `apt` role to be executed before.

 ## MacOS requirements

 This playbook requires a macOS with Xcode command line tools installed.
 To prepare a script for automate the installation workflow (CLI tools included) use [MDS](https://twocanoes.com/products/mac/mac-deploy-stick/).